 However, they’re used for a reason.
 Paid marketing has withstood the test of time because it’s an effective way of bringing in customers, acquiring sales leads, building brand awareness, and making intended conversions.

 So, when is paid marketing used?
 Well, all the time.
 It used to be newspaper ads and television ads that were so highly sought after, but the market has changed.
-Now, companies compete more heavily with Facebook and Google ads, which offer incredible conversion rates and reasonable startup prices.
+Now, companies compete more heavily with Facebook and Google ads (Search Engine Marketing or SEM), which offer incredible conversion rates and reasonable startup prices.
 Nearly every business, big and small, uses some form of paid marketing in its strategies to help drive revenue.

 Every business owner should incorporate organic marketing into their strategies in some form or another.
 However, some may not see a reason to yet.
 Well, here are some of the biggest benefits of organic marketing.